My Early Computer Days (pre DOS)

 One of my best sources for hardware, software, and accessories was the swap meet before every San Diego Computer Society meeting.
 I bought and sold many items there.

 With CP/M you had to custom write your own BIOS for your specific hardware, as there were no such things as installable drivers.
 The BIOS for the hard drive was quite complex and I never did tailor their example to my system and install it.
 Instead I used what they called a "back end loader".
 This was an executable TSR (terminate and stay resident) program which put all the required hooks and controls into your system for you.
+(I guess this was as close as CP/M came to having an installable driver).
 I just called this program from my autoexec.bat file and I automatically had my hard drive available any time I booted the system.
 The main disadvantage to using this approach was that I still had to boot from a floppy disk.
 Once the boot process was complete (about 2 or 3 seconds) I had full use of the hard drive.

 CP/M did not have a system of directories and sub-directories (folders and sub-folders), but they did allow a drive to be divided into 16 different user areas.
 I used these users as a way to help organize my software.